Dropbox with a Custom Sync Directory

 Step 2 — Create your target folder

-mkdir -p /mmh/Dropbox
+mkdir -p /media/mohsin/bigd/Dropbox

-Replace /mmh/Dropbox with wherever you want your files.
+Replace /media/mohsin/bigd/Dropbox with wherever you want your files.
 Prefer a location that is mounted every time you log in.
 In the tested setup, that meant an internal partition rather than a removable USB drive.

 Step 3 — Start the daemon with custom path

-DROPBOX_PATH=/mmh/Dropbox ~/.dropbox-dist/dropboxd
+DROPBOX_PATH=/media/mohsin/bigd/Dropbox ~/.dropbox-dist/dropboxd

 The DROPBOX_PATH environment variable tells Dropbox where to create its sync folder.